 Yes.
 Give SSA all the information it asks for in a straightforward way.
 Be truthful.
 Do not exaggerate or minimize your disability.

 Yes, we can help you determine when you became disabled according to Social Security’s rules.
+This is called your “onset date".
 Getting this date wrong could potentially cost you thousands of dollars.
 After we help you determine the basic issues of your claim, we’ll schedule an appointment for you with Social Security or under certain circumstances, complete your claim ourselves.
 We have filed thousands of claims and appeals with Social Security and are very comfortable and competent in doing so.

 You’ll have to start over with a new application — and it may mean that you’ll lose some back benefits.
 So it’s important to appeal all denials within 60 days.
 It’s better if you appeal right away so that you get through the bureaucratic denial system faster.
 The quicker you can get to the hearing stage the better.